EvickaStudio/Huggingface-Chat/README.md

   <img alt="GitHub last commit" src="https://img.shields.io/github/last-commit/EvickaStudio/Huggingface-Chat">
 </p>

 A simple Python application utilizing Hugging Face's chat models as an open-source alternative to OpenAI.

+> [!IMPORTANT]
-The project is not complete and is still under development (Only Login/ Auth is working).
+> The project is not complete and is still under development (Only Login/ Auth is working).

-**PROJECT STATUS:** _Under Development_ 🚧

 ## Table of Contents